 • Resources to help navigate the transition to college.

 Currently, ADVi only sends outgoing text messages in English.
 However, students can ask ADVi to respond to questions in a different language by texting #language at any time.
-Students can also text #followup to connect with a Spanish-speaking human advisor.
+Students can also text #followup to connect with a Spanish-speaking ADVi advisor from the Texas Higher Education Coordinating Board.

 Provide hands-on guidance